-ASX P rinciple Reference [^] Compliance PRIN ICIPLE 7 - RECOGNISE AND MANAGE RISK 7.1 The Board of a listed entity should: (a) have a committee or committees to oversee risk, each of which: (1) has at least three members, a majority of whom are independent Directors; and (2) is chaired by an independent Director, and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; 4.1, 4.2 As at 30 June 2017, do not comply with 7.1(a) (1) as the Committee comprised of one independent and three non-independent Directors.
-Another independent director was appointed to this committee and a non-independent director resigned from this committee in July 2017.
-7.2 The Board or a committee of the Board should:(a) review the entity's risk management framework at least annually to satisfy itself that it continues to be sound; and(b) disclose, in relation to each reporting period, whether such a review has taken place.
-4.2 Comply 7.3 A listed entity should disclose: (a) if it has an internal audit function, how the function is structured and what role it performs; or (b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its risk management and internal control processes.
-4.2 Comply - The Company's internal audit function is carried out by the Company's Audit and Risk Management Committee.
-7.4 A listed entity should disclose whether it has any material exposure to economic, environmental and social sustainability risks and, if it does, how it manages or intends to manage those risks.
-ICIPLE 8 - REMUNERATE FAIRLY AND RESPONSIBLY 4.1, 4.2 Comply 8.1 The Board of a listed entity should: (a) have a remuneration committee which: (1) has at least three members, a majority of whom are independent Directors; and (2) is chaired by an independent Director, and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings.
-2.2 As at 30 June 2017, do not comply for 8.1(a) (1) as the Remuneration Committee comprised one independent and three non-independent Directors.
-An independent Director was appointed as a member and Chair of this committee in July 2017.
+ASX Principle Reference^ Compliance PRIN CIPLE 7 - RECOGNISE AND MANAGE RISK 7.1 The Board of a listed entity should: a. have a committee or committees to oversee risk, each of which: 1. has at least three members, a majority of whom are independent Directors; and 2. is chaired by an independent Director, and disclose: 3. the charter of the committee; 4. the members of the committee; and 5. as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; 2.1, 4.1, 4.2 Comply except for 7.1(a) (1) As at 30 June 2018, the Committee comprised of two independent and three non-independent Directors.
+7.2 The Board or a committee of the Board should: a. review the entity's risk management framework at least annually to satisfy itself that it continues to be sound; and b. disclose, in relation to each reporting period, whether such a review has taken place.
+4.2 Comply 7.3 A listed entity should disclose: a. if it has an internal audit function, how the function is structured and what role it performs; or b. if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its risk management and internal control processes.
+4.2 Comply 7.4 A listed entity should disclose whether it has any material exposure to economic, environmental and social sustainability risks and, if it does, how it manages or intends to manage those risks.
+4.1, 4.2 Comply PRIN CIPLE 8 - REMUNERATE FAIRLY AND RESPONSIBL .Y 8.1 The Board of a listed entity should: a. have a remuneration committee which: 1. has at least three members, a majority of whom are independent Directors; and 2. is chaired by an independent Director, and disclose: 3. the charter of the committee; 4. the members of the committee; and 2.2 Comply except for 8.1(a) (1) As at 30 June 2018, the Remuneration Committee comprised two independent and three non-independent Directors.

+ASX F Principle Reference^ Compliance as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings.
 8.2 A listed entity should separately disclose its policies and practices regarding the remuneration of non-executive Directors and the remuneration of executive Directors and other senior executives.
-2.2 Comply

-ASX F Principle Reference [^] Compliance

-8.3 A listed entity which has an equity-based remuneration scheme should: (a) have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and 5.2 and 2016 Remuneration Report Comply

-(b) disclose that policy or a summary of it.
+2.2 Comply 8.3 A listed entity which has an equity-based remuneration scheme should: a. have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and b. disclose that policy or a summary of it.
+5.2 and 2018 Remuneration Report Comply